1990 BDO World Darts Championship

-The 1990 Embassy World Darts Championship was held at the Lakeside Country Club in Frimley Green, Surrey from 5-13 January 1990.
+The 1990 BDO World Darts Championship (known for sponsorship reasons as the 1990 Embassy World Darts Championship) was held at the Lakeside Country Club in Frimley Green, Surrey from 5-13 January 1990.
 It saw then-unknown Phil Taylor win the first of sixteen world titles, beating his mentor Eric Bristow 6–1 in sets in the final, with Taylor playing in his first ever World Championship at the age of 29.
 Taylor beat Russell Stewart, Dennis Hickling, Ronnie Sharp and Cliff Lazarenko en route to the final.
 Defending champion Jocky Wilson fell at the quarter-final stage, losing to Mike Gregory.

 The event also saw America's Paul Lim hit the first nine-dart finish at the World Championship in his second round match with Ireland's Jack McKenna, receiving £52,000 for his efforts.
 It was the only nine-dart finish ever thrown in the BDO World Championship.